-Gary Mazzotti

-Vice-chairman of EPIF Board of Directors and CEO
+Gary Mazzotti Vice-chairman of EPIF Board of Directors and CEO

-Adjusted EBITDA represents profit (loss) for the year before income tax, finance expense, finance income, impairment losses on financial instruments and other financial assets, share of profit of equity accounted investees, net of tax, gain (loss) on disposal of subsidiaries, depreciation of property, plant and equipment and amortisation of intangible assets and negative goodwill and impairment charges relating to property, plant and equipment and amortisation of intagible assets and negative goodwill and impairment charges relating to losses of the current year stemming from the difference between (i) regulated price of electricity to cover network losses valid for the current year, which is a fixed price calculated in line with the Slovak Decree of the Regulator No. 18/2017 Coll., Article 28, and (ii) spot market price at which electricity is being bought to cover network losses of the current year; and deducting the correction amount (also set by the Slovak Decree of the Regulator No. 18/2017 Coll., Article 28) which is supposed to compensate for the difference between the regulated price and spot market purchase price (2023: EUR 0 million; 2022: EUR -18 million)
+2 Adjusted EBITDA represents profit (loss) for the year before income tax, finance expense, finance income, impairment losses on financial instruments and other financial assets, share of profit of equity accounted investees, net of tax, gain (loss) on disposal of subsidiaries, depreciation of property, plant and equipment and amortisation of intangible assets and negative goodwill and impairment charges relating to property, plant and equipment and intangible assets adjusted by adding back the deficit from the purchase of electricity to cover network losses of the current year stemming from the difference between (i) regulated price of electricity to cover network losses valid for the current year, which is a fixed price calculated in line with the Slovak Decree of the Regulator No. 18/2017 Coll., Article 28, and (ii) spot market price at which electricity is being bought to cover network losses of the current year; and deducting the correction amount (also set by the Slovak Decree of the Regulator No. 18/2017 Coll., Article 28) which is supposed to compensate for the difference between the regulated price and spot market purchase price (2023: EUR 0 million; 2022: EUR -18 million).

-Decree means the Slovak Decree of the Regulator No. 18/2017 Coll. (or any other applicable decree or law replacing it)
+Decree means the Slovak Decree of the Regulator No. 18/2017 Coll. (or any other applicable decree or law replacing it).